k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 If a condition is required in the flow, the flow can be split and a **Stage condition** Actor can be added to one or more Stages that have been created as a result of the split.

 The condition Actor can have any number of output parameters, however a True / False check is always performed on the first output parameter.
-Note that this parameter does not need to be Boolean, since Broadway can do the casting.
+Note that this parameter does not need to be Boolean, since Broadway can cast its type to be a Boolean.
 For example, an empty string is considered to be false while a string that is not empty is considered to be true.

 The **else** condition can be set only on a Stage on the same level and is only executed if all conditions are false.
 Stages which neither have a condition or **else** are always executed and have no impact on the **else** Stage.